pingpongdoctor/capstone-backend/README.md

 - JWT token - JWT token helps authenticating users.
 - Node.js
 - Express - Express framework is used to build endpoints for the backend and to apply libraries.
+- MySQL Workbench - This is a visual tool that helps build, query and manage SQL databases.
-- Knex library - Knex is a SQL query builder that helps form SQL table by using javascript codes and query data from SQL tables such as user data, macro data, recipe data and comment data.
+- Knex library - Knex is a SQL query builder that query data from SQL tables such as user data, macro data, recipe data and comment data.
 - Bcrypt Library - The encrypted password and email on frontend are again encrypted on the backend by using the bcrypt library.
 This immensly enhance the security level for the website.

 ## Installation